 This is a great career for somebody who highly values justice and doing what is right, who wants to help people solve their problems by working through the law, who is able to make decisions and solve problems based on evidence, and loves learning about all facets of the legal system.

-Judges must possess the following qualities and skills:
+Judges should possess the following qualities and skills:

 Judges work in courtrooms.
 These courtrooms might be part of various levels of court systems, whether it is the city court, county court, state court, or any other number of court offices.
 Sometimes a judge may have to travel, working for multiple court rooms within a local court system.
 A judge does a lot of preparation for court cases, examining evidence.
 Court sessions often are many hours long and judges must be able to sit, listen actively, and rule over the court, taking charge when necessary.
 This is a demanding job, with long, full time working hours.